Daniel Bernoulli: Early life

-Around schooling age, his father, Johann Bernoulli, encouraged him to study business, there being poor rewards awaiting a mathematician.
-However, Daniel refused, because he wanted to study mathematics.
-He later gave in to his father's wish and studied business.
-His father then asked him to study in medicine, and Daniel agreed under the condition that his father would teach him mathematics privately, which they continued for some time.
+When he was in school, Johann encouraged Daniel to study business citing poor financial compensation for mathematicians.
+Daniel initially refused but later relented and studied both business and medicine at his father's behest under the condition that his father would teach him mathematics privately.
 Daniel studied medicine at Basel, Heidelberg, and Strasbourg, and earned a PhD in anatomy and botany in 1721.

 He was a contemporary and close friend of Leonhard Euler.
 He went to St. Petersburg in 1724 as professor of mathematics, but was very unhappy there.
 A temporary illness together with the censorship by the Russian Orthodox Church and disagreements over his salary gave him an excuse for leaving St. Petersburg in 1733.
 He returned to the University of Basel, where he successively held the chairs of medicine, metaphysics, and natural philosophy until his death.

-In May, 1750 he was elected a Fellow of the Royal Society.
+In May 1750 he was elected a Fellow of the Royal Society.